What does “gluten free” mean?

 Is butter gluten-free?

 Yes!
 Pure butter is always gluten free.
-Butter spreads and other butter substitutes are often gluten-free, but read carefully and use my tips for determining whether or not the product is gluten-free.
+Butter spreads and other butter substitutes are often gluten free, but they may contain additives that aren’t.

 Is spelt gluten-free?